Avicii’s Death Is A Tragic Reminder Of The Dangers Of The Music Industry

 At the time of writing, we don’t know exactly how Tim Bergling died last Friday in Oman.
 We won’t know for some time, if we find out at all.

 All we know is that it probably could have been prevented.

-Jules LeFevre is Junkee’s Music Writer.
+Jules LeFevre is Junkee’s Music Editor.
 She is on Twitter.